ccn0/ccn0.github.io/game/README.md

-Moving all /game.html pages to /game soon
+# Moving all /game.html pages to /game soon

+please ignore this.